elliottsj/ftw-android/README.md

 ###### SilkTextView

-A `TextView` that automatically sets its typeface to Roboto Light (the leaked update from Android 4.3 specifically).
+A `TextView` that automatically sets its typeface to Roboto Light.
 It loads from the assets folder so it will work on any version of Android.

+NOTE: You MUST copy the `assets` folder from this library to your application.
+The assets folder does not get compiled in your app when it's only in the library.

 ###### SilkCondensedTextView

 Same as the `SilkTextView` but uses Roboto Condensed instead of light.

+NOTE: You MUST copy the `assets` folder from this library to your application.
+The assets folder does not get compiled in your app when it's only in the library

 ###### SilkEditText

 Same as the `SilkTextView` but it's an `EditText`.

+NOTE: You MUST copy the `assets` folder from this library to your application.
+The assets folder does not get compiled in your app when it's only in the library

 ### Utilities